DreymaR/BigBagKbdTrixTMK/docs/README.md

  *  _ISO_AW - ISO/Int Angle-Wide(/)
  *  _ANS_A_ - ANSI/US Angle(Z)
  *  _ANS_AW - ANSI/US Angle(Z)-Wide(')
- *  _AWINGA - ANSI/US A-Wing
+ *  _AWINGA - ANSI/US A-Wing Angle (rarely used)
  *
  *  Select an ergo modded keymap, or the plain unmodded Unimap.
 Note that these maps affect all layouts and layers.
  *  For Curl(DH), you also need to set CURLMOD.
 For Sym mods, set SYMBOLKEYS according to keymap.
  *  To get, say, the Colemak-CAWS (CurlAngleWideSym) layout on ISO/ANSI, use the _###_AW keymap with
  *      ACTIVELAYOUT 5, CURLMOD 1 and SYMBOLKEYS 2/3 settings below.
-And CAPSBEHAVIOR 1 for Extend, of course! ^_^
+And CAPSBEHAVIOR 1 for Extend, of course!
  */
 #define UNIMAPLAYOUT(...)
 UNIMAP_ANS_AW( __VA_ARGS__ )    /* AngleWide-ANSI keymap */
 </code></pre><br>